 The JAMA review also noted that metformin is already being routinely prescribed to patients with type 2 diabetes and kidney disease despite the guidelines.
 “Many in the field know that metformin can be used cautiously in patients who have mild to moderate kidney problems,” Inzucchi noted.
 “Most specialists do this all the time.”

 He cautions that the review findings do not apply to individuals with severe kidney disease.
-Should the guidelines change, as many in the field have recommended, dosage of metformin would probably need to be reduced at a certain level of kidney function, and patients would need to be more closely monitored to make sure kidney function remains stable.
+Should the guidelines change, as many in the field have recommended, the dosage of metformin would probably need to be reduced at a certain level of kidney function, and patients would need to be more closely monitored to make sure kidney function remains stable.

 If the FDA guidelines for metformin use are updated, as Dr. Inzucchi and colleagues have recommended, the drug could be made available to more than 2.5 million Americans living with type 2 diabetes.
 His group has assembled more than 100 signatures from diabetes experts throughout the country to petition the FDA to update its guidelines.